apache/pulsar-site/docs/txn-advanced-features.md

 - `READ_COMMITTED`(default): The consumer can only consume all transactional messages that have been committed.
 - `READ_UNCOMMITTED`: The consumer can consume all messages, even transactional messages that have been aborted.

 For different scenarios, they use different subscriptions and choose different isolation levels.
-One needs transaction, one does not.
-In general, multiple subscriptions of the same topic do not all require transaction guarantees.
+One scenario might require transactions, while another might not.
+In general, not all subscriptions of the same topic require transaction guarantees.
 Some want low latency without the exact-once semantic guarantee (like a real-time monitoring system), and some must require the exactly-once guarantee (e.g., business processing systems).
 Users can freely choose different isolation levels according to different scenarios.

 Note that this is a subscription dimension configuration, and all consumers under the same subscription need to be configured with the same IsolationLevel.